-The Corporation offers its employees various contributory and non-contributory defined benefit pension plans and other post-employment defined benefit plans, defined contribution pension plans, group registered savings plans and multi-employer pension plans.
-Since June 1, 2010, most of the employees participate only in the defined contribution pension plans.
+The Corporation offers its employees various contributory and non-contributory defined benefit pension plans and other post-employment defined benefit plans, defined contribution pension plans.
 For the defined benefit plans, the amount of benefits is generally calculated based on the employees' years of service and salaries.
 Plan funding is calculated based on actuarial estimates and is subject to limitations under applicable income tax and other regulations.
 Actuarial estimates prepared during the year were based on assumptions related to projected employee compensation levels up to the time of retirement and the anticipated long-term rate of return on pension plan assets.
 Certain obligations of the Corporation under the defined benefit plans are secured by letters of credit, drawn on the Corporation's credit facilities, which are pledged as collateral for unpaid contributions with respect to the solvency deficiency of the plans.
-The assets of the Corporation's defined benefit pension plans are held in a trust.
+The assets of the Corporation's defined benefit pension plan assets.
 The Corporation recognizes the annual amounts related to its defined benefit pension plans using calculations based on various actuarial assumptions, in particular regarding discount rates, mortality rates and annual rates of return on plan assets.
 These estimates may vary significantly from period to period based on the return on plan assets, actuarial valuations and market conditions.
 The Corporation reviews its actuarial assumptions each year and revises them based on prevailing rates and current trends.
 The Corporation believes that the assumptions used to account for its accrued benefit obligation are reasonable based on its experience, market conditions and data provided by its external actuary and investment advisor.